bluehawk28/sounding-circles/README.md

 # Sounding Circles
-*Open the link and press any keys from A-Z to start and enjoy*
+*Open this [link](bluehawk28.github.io/sounding-circles/) and press any keys from A-Z to start and enjoy*